Why it takes more than just exposures to overcome OCD

 By definition, compulsions feel necessary in the moment.
 It’s not as simple as just sitting with your anxiety or taking a moment to breathe.
 Strategies for response prevention need to be robust enough to counter the powerful hold our compulsions have on us.

-If you or someone you know is struggling with OCD, you can schedule a free call today with the NOCD clinical team to learn more about how a licensed therapist can help.
-At NOCD, all therapists specialize in OCD and receive ERP-specific training.
-ERP is most effective when the therapist conducting the treatment has experience with OCD and training in ERP.
+If you or someone you know is struggling with OCD, you can schedule a free call today with our team to learn more about how a licensed therapist can help.
+At NOCD, all therapists specialize in OCD and receive specialty training in ERP.
+They’ll create a customized treatment plan for you to address your specific needs.